xkahn/alfresco-ng2-components/docs/content-services/content-action.component.md

 # Content Action component

-Adds options to a Document List actions menu for a particular content type.
+change as example options to a Document List actions menu for a particular content type.

 ![Document Actions](../docassets/images/document-actions.png)